ishavinodjain56/FitFreak/README.md

 3. Don't worry if you still don't fall in the above categories , we've got you covered - you can use our forgotPasswordPage:D

 ![image](https://user-images.githubusercontent.com/83269481/147365116-3d686796-0280-4a98-a0d4-5a552bdb34b9.png)

+4. After you've logged-in successfully , tand-tanda you'll be in our dashboard which will help you achieve your fitness goals!